Ficool

 "So, le-"

-"Question," the boy interrupts immediately.
+"Question," the boy interrupted immediately.

 "Can you bring me back from death?"

-"Okay, how about this: I revive you, but you have to follow my way of life by living in utter chaos."
+"Okay, how about this: I revive you, but you have to follow my way of life by living in utter chaos?"

 "Deal."

-"Uh, what's your name?" she asks
+"Oh, and what's your name?" she asked

 "I am the great dark divine saint that turned the world upside down with the power of chaos by my side."